Celine Parreñas Shimizu

-Celine Parreñas Shimizu (born December 28, 1969) is a Philippine-born American filmmaker and film scholar.
+Celine Parreñas Shimizu (born December 28, 1969) is a Philippine-born American filmmaker and film scholar who is the dean of the School of Theatre, Film, and Television at the University of California, Los Angeles.
 She is well known for her work on race, sexuality and representations.
-She is currently Dean of the Arts Division at the University of California at Santa Cruz.
-On March 6th 2025 it was announced that she will become the next dean of the School of Theater, Film, and Television (TFT) at UCLA and that she will step down from her position at UC Santa Cruz in June 2025.
+Previously, she was the dean of the Arts Division at the University of California, Santa Cruz.

 Background

 Shimizu is the daughter of political refugees from the Philippines.
 Her family relocated to Boston when she was in her early teens.
 She attended the University of California at Berkeley and earned a B.A. in Ethnic Studies in 1992.
-She holds an M.F.A. in Film Directing and Production from the University of California at Los Angeles and a Ph.D. from Stanford University in Modern Thought and Literature.
+She holds an M.F.A. in Film Directing and Production from the University of California, Los Angeles and a Ph.D. from Stanford University in Modern Thought and Literature.
 She is married to Daniel P. Shimizu, with whom she has two sons.
 She is a grieving mother, having lost her youngest son, Lakas, in 2013.
 He succumbed to a common virus that attacked his heart within 24 hours.